Lancaster School of Psychodrama & Experiential Psychotherapies

 In many ways, I am a “collector” of experiential methods and practices that I weave together to design experiences that create a shift.
 I really love teaching younger psychotherapists, coaches, educators and others about what I've gathered, modified and invented through the years.

-My training schedule, which you can find online, lists the eclectic mix of my offerings based on my interests, training and synthesis.
+My training schedule, which you can find online, lists the eclectic mix of my traning offerings based on my interests, training and synthesis.

 What advice would you give to other creative arts therapists?